plone/training/docs/mastering-plone/configuring_customizing.md

 1. Search
 1. Site
 1. Social Media
-1. Volto settings
-1. Add-ons
-1. Database
+1. URL Management
 1. Undo
-1. URL management
+1. Volto Settings

 The following control panels are so far only available in the backend: